 If your cat shows any signs of ear discomfort, such as scratching at or rubbing his ears, or you notice any redness or discharge around your kitty's ears, please schedule a visit with your veterinarian.
 These symptoms could be signs of a ruptured eardrum or other hearing/ear related issues.
 Other signs to look for include loss of balance, stumbling, change of gait or eating patterns, and shaking of the head.

-Book a Meowtel cat sitter if you’ll be away!
+Book a cat sitter on Meowtel if you'll be away!

-America (and the rest of the world) is returning back to “normal” after the 2020-2021 COVID shutdowns, so this might be your first time away on the Fourth of July in awhile.
-If that’s the case, consider reserving a Meowtel cat sitter to check in with your kitty.
+America (and the rest of the world) is returning back to "normal" after the 2020-2021 COVID shutdowns, so this might be your first time away on the Fourth of July in awhile.
+If that's the case, consider reserving a cat sitter on Meowtel to check in with your kitty.
 You can choose from drop-in and overnight visits.
-Your Meowtel cat sitter will be able to provide you with updates and photos, as well as keep your cat relaxed with their company while you’re away.
+Sitters on Meowtel can provide updates and photos, and help keep your cat company while you're away.

 Takeaways